It's Time To Get Feral In The Grass: Super Hit Talks New Album Menacing Earthworks

 It’s theatrical - almost science fiction.
 But like you said, it’s things you see in real life — walking through a big city, where you don’t know what’s around the next corner but you know what’s supposed to be there.
 I’m glad you brought up that feeling of finding art out in the world because it made me think of what I think is the centerpiece of the record — “Plinth Parade.”

 That one definitely feels like the centerpiece of the record to me and also like a very personal song.
-The phrase “plinth parade” conjures this image of a row of columns marching, as if they’re legs.
+The phrase “plinth parade” conjures a row of columns marching, as if they’re legs.
 “Welcome to the plinth parade, Danny” is almost like saying, “That’s life.
 Get used to it.”
-There’s very little context for our existence — we’re born into this world, and we all feel like we know some stuff about it.
-That song is personally nostalgic for me — the initial demo was a guitar riff I wrote in Vermont even before the first Super Hit album.
-I rarely revisit old material, but that one always stuck with me.
-“Story Time” became the first song where I felt like I was making commentary.
+There’s very little context for our existence — we’re born into this world, and we all feel like we know some stuff about the universe and reality, but we really know very little.
+A lot of voices in the world sort of tell you how things are and how things are going to be.
+When you're a kid that can be a very strange feeling.
+Like theres this weird program I have to get with in order to exist in this world.
+Thats the sort of the inspiration for that song.
+This album really ties back to memories and dreams and childhood emotions.

 Prepackaged - ready to go.

 Exactly.
-If you’re an artist trying to reach an audience, people want a neatly packaged identity: “Here’s who I am.
+If you’re an artist trying to reach an audience, people want a packaged identity: “Here’s who I am.
 Here’s my story.”
 I like the idea of questioning that.
-Maybe “Story Time” means it’s time to go to bed — like, let’s rest from all that performance of identity.
+Maybe “Story Time” means it’s time to go to bed.

-I love the opening lyrics, like “It’s time to get feral in the grass," and “this place is a message.”
+I love so many of the lyrics on this record, there are so many great declarative statement sounding ideas like “It’s time to get feral in the grass," and “this place is a message.”

 Yeah.
 That track, to me, is the image of the album cover.
-If there’s any thread of concept, it’s there.
-The term “menacing earthworks” was an actual government-funded project — one of many ideas proposed by a think tank back in the ’50s.
+It's not a concept album, but the term “menacing earthworks” was an actual government-funded project — one of many ideas proposed by a think tank back in the ’50s.
 They were trying to design long-term warning messages for nuclear waste sites.
-But languages die, symbols change meaning, and they wanted something universally unsettling.
-The “menacing earthworks” were huge dirt spike structures meant to elicit fear in anyone wandering nearby.
-That song feels like a cautionary warning, a jump off the diving board.
+But in the bold march of time, languages die, symbols change meaning, and in the case of the “menacing earthworks” they were these huge dirt spike structures meant to elicit fear in anyone wandering nearby.
+That song, and lyrics, "this place is a message," feels like a cautionary warning, a jump off the diving board.
 The “feral in the grass” line was inspired by late summer in Massachusetts.
 There’s something about August on the East Coast that makes you want to roll around outside.

 A lot of what you're doing on the record remind's me of the great Storefront Church album from last year - Ink & Oil which sort of deals with that same post-nuclear zeitgeist — the feeling of evil lurking, just there, always.
 He uses soundscapes to get that across, and it makes sense that the best music about that comes from ambient, electronic, collage-like sounds like yours.

-Yeah, totally.
-The more you grow and understand the context of our history, the more you realize we live in a very precarious moment.
-There’s been darkness — in myself and in the world — that maybe I hadn’t fully embraced before.
-My earlier records felt more positive or warm.
-This one leans into that turmoil.
+Yeah, the more you grow and understand the context of our history, the more you realize we live in a very precarious moment in so many ways.
+There’s been a darkness — in myself and in the world — that maybe in past records I hadn’t fully embraced before.
+My earlier records felt more positive or warm, sometimes energetic or more soft.
+This one leans into that feeling of turmoil and darkness.
 But because of who I am as a songwriter, it still ends up with moments of fun or silliness.
 I never want to take anything too seriously — though you have to take it very seriously.

 That’s what your record does — it challenges you to think about the world but also makes you move.